sdondley/Dist-Zilla-for-Beginners/tutorial2.md

 ## Understanding the `dzil build` Command

 After finishing our simple, one-function module, we issued the `dzil build` command.
-The `build` command does most of the heavy lifting of creating our module's distribution.
+As we saw in the last tutorial, the `build` command generates a copy of your distribution and places a copy of it in your work area along with a tarballed version of it.

 A good way to think about the `build` command is to imagine it as an assembly line.
 Your raw product, the module, is loaded onto the beginning of the assembly